ChristianRV29/ImagePickerRN/README.md

 If you want to execute it in iOS you must execute `cd iOS && pod install`

-Then all depencies were installed proceed to execute it with `yarn start` and `yarn android/ios` or with `npm react-native run-android/ios`
+Then all dependencies were installed proceed to execute it with `yarn start` and `yarn android/ios` or with `npm react-native run-android/ios`